pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** When you click "Logout", nothing happens unless you refresh the page.
 Why not?

 * **Your Answer:**
+the local storage is cleared but the state is not updated
 ---

 - [ ] Update the `logout()` method to appropriately logout the user.